CefasRepRes/agriforwards-summer-school-2022/README.md

 ## The fish seller

-- [ ] Decide whether this option is a goer.

 ### Introduction

 You need to market the product and manage supply and demand.

+- [ ] Decide whether this option is a goer.
+- [ ] RH to lead on this or appoint a module owner

 ### Task

+KH Notes that there are a number of apps that connect individual fishers with markets.
+E.g. [Abalobi](http://abalobi.org) .
+KH could put us in touch with the founder.

+- [ ] Firm up this idea

 A web app - RH TBD